The Citadel of Blaye, UNESCO World Heritage site

 The tourist information center and the boat of Compagnie des deux rives will lead you onto a unique experience of Vauban's works.
 Louis XIV had a three piece of fort built there to protect Bordeaux from "British invaders".

-From June to September, Mondays and Thursdays, either with you own family or with friends
+From July to August, Sundays, either with you own family or with friends

 - 11:00am, 2:00pm or 3:30pm : a guided tour of the citadel to understand Vauban's conception about protecting the area.